iamgaru/gspotify/README.md

 - The Spotify API has rate limits, so excessive usage may result in temporary blocks.
 - You need to obtain your own Spotify API credentials from the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/).
 - **First-time Authorization**: When you first use the application, you will be prompted to authorize it to play Spotify tracks.
 A browser window will open automatically, and you'll need to log in to your Spotify account and approve the requested permissions.
 This authorization only happens once, and the app will save your credentials for future use.
 - Music playback requires an active Spotify device (such as the Spotify desktop app or web player).
+- The application does not support playback of podcast episodes.
+If a playlist contains podcast episodes, they will be skipped during playback.
+- Search results are limited to a maximum of 50 items per query.

 ## Quick Play Script